14 JUNE, 2016 BY: CRAIG HOYLE LONDON

 Due to its relation to the APACHE system, the specifications reflect many similarities.
 The SCALP EG/Storm Shadow is 5.1 m in length, 0.63/ 0.48 m in body width/height diameter, and 1,300 kg in launch weight.
 The payload is slightly less than the APACHE at 400 kg.
 The notable distinction between the APACHE and the SCALP/Storm Shadow missiles are the warhead types and the effective range.
 The SCALP carries a single HE penetrator warhead, making it a far more versatile system than the submunitions carried by the APACHE.
 Additionally, the range for the SCALP/Storm Shadow is 250 to 400 km — significantly further than the APACHE’s 140 km.

-Line diagram of the SCALP EG/Storm Shadow cruise missile.
+SCALP EG/Storm Shadow cruise missile.